 AGARICUS (Agaricus)–Back injury with extreme sensitivity of the spine to touch.
 Twitching.

 TELLURIUM (Tell.)–Pain and weak feeling in back.
 Very sensitive to pressure and touch; afraid of movement or anyone approaching.
 Right-sided sciatica.
 Pain worse coughing, sneezing, straining at stool.

 TARENTULA HISPANICA (Taren.)–Over-excitability of the nervous system.
 Spine is painfully sensitive, touch causes spasms and twitching.
 A Taren. person in general is restless, fidgety, and in constant motion eventhough he’s worse for walking.
 Pains are violent, painful neuralgias as if a thousand needles were pricking.

-Dosage: If you’ve got a 30C emergency kit (and you should!) give a dose of 30C–which means 1 to 3 pellets dissolved on the tongue.
+Dosage: If you’ve got a 30C homeopathy emergency kit (and you should!) give a dose of 30C–which means 1 to 3 pellets dissolved on the tongue.
 As soon as you can get a small bottle of spring water, put 1-3 pellets in the water bottle for your next and subsequent doses, shaking the bottle before each dose.
-This raises the potency and prevents antidoting of the previous dose.
+This raises the potency ever so slightly and keeps the case moving.
 If this is a severe injury, you may want to repeat the remedy frequently until there’s a sign that the discomfort has been addressed.
 If the discomfort isn’t severe, give three times a day.
-As soon as there’s a striking improvement, stop the remedy and don’t repeat until there has been a relapse.
+As soon as there’s a striking improvement, stop the remedy and don’t repeat until there has been a relapse or if no further improvement occurs.
 If two days have gone by with no improvement, try a different remedy.
 If there’s an aggravation, stop taking the remedy and an improvement may follow after the aggravation has subsided.